 The previous day as we were walking by the Japan tent, Mark had spied something that was added to his “must-eat” list – they were offering a 40th Anniversary combo meal.
 So today was the day for us to splurge, as the combo meal cost 10 tickets.
 After Mark put in his order, our server held a box up high and told him, “if you pull out a white chip, you win a set of chopsticks!”
 So he reached in and sure enough, got a white poker chip.
 The chopsticks were prettily decorated with red and blue lines.
 A nice souvenir for the 40th Anniversary!
 The meal was quite generous too:

 Starting with the ball in the upper left hand corner, that was an octopus dumpling.
-The large item next to it on the right was something called okonomiyaki, a vegetable-filled pancake, which had a nice flavour to it.
-Below that, tofu in sauce, edamame beans, and finally, deep fried chicken, which was especially delicious with the fresh lemon squeezed all over it.
+The large item next to it on the right was something called okonomiyaki.
+This is a vegetable-filled pancake, which had a nice flavour to it.
+Below that, tofu in sauce, edamame beans, and finally, deep fried chicken.
+This was especially delicious with the fresh lemon squeezed all over it.
 This meal was one of the highlights of the last day.

 Speaking of the last day, there’s another reason to show up on the final day, and a bit closer to the 7pm closing time….discounts!
 No one wants to haul all that food and merch home!
 This is a mixed blessing of course, because suddenly your tickets go a little further, which is great, but it takes that much longer to use them up and you stuff yourself that much more to get your moneys’ worth.

-Case in point, the Bosnia Herzegovina tent, where their stuffed peppers were normally 6 tickets, and were on sale for 4 tickets.
+Case in point, the Bosnia Herzegovina tent, where their stuffed peppers were normally 6 tickets.
+Today they were on sale for 4 tickets.
 And look how much food they gave us:

-We also stopped at the Nicaragua tent to try their vigoron, which was boiled cassava root with cabbage and crunchy pork rindle.
+We also stopped at the Nicaragua tent to try their vigoron.
+This is boiled cassava root with cabbage and crunchy pork rindle.
 I wanted to like it, but it was rather bland and could have used some salsa or hot sauce.
-Again though, a very generous helping, plus it was on sale from 7 tickets down to 4, which made the cola champagne pop essentially free since it was 3 tickets.
+Again though, a very generous helping.
+Plus it was on sale from 7 tickets down to 4, which made the cola champagne pop essentially free since it was 3 tickets.

 So, in the end, of the 61 pavilions that represented over 85 cultures from all over the world, we ate at 22 of them.
 Not bad.
 Next year we will try to aim for 10 a day.
 And try not to explode on the bike ride home.

-One thing I would like to see from the pavilions in the future, is to have a certain minimum amount of historical, cultural and linguistic information set up about each country, as the displays have always been inconsistent in this regard.
+One thing I would like to see from the pavilions in the future, is to have a certain minimum amount of historical, cultural and linguistic information set up about each country.
+The displays have always been inconsistent in this regard.
 Some are much better than others, namely the Arab and Israel pavilions, which both have great information on some of their mathematical, medical, agricultural and cultural contributions throughout history.
 But you can easily pop into some tents and come out still not knowing anything new about the country or region.
 But this is a small issue.
-They’ve been going strong for 40 years after all, with attendance going up steadily each year, so they must be doing something right.
+They’ve been going strong for 40 years after all, with attendance going up steadily each year.
+So they must be doing something right.